Bringing the Joy of Coding to Asilong, Kenya

 Dale DeJager, Juliet Rabach, and nine Joy of Coding students stand with their backs against a brick wall outside of the school.
 Each student wears a school uniform of a blue button up shirt and gray tie.

-The second cohort of Joy of Coding students in Asilong, Kenya, with U-M ECE Alum Dale DeJager (L) and Asilong Christian High School teacher Juliet Rabach (R).
+The second cohort of Joy of Coding students in Asilong, Kenya, with U-M ECE alum Dale DeJager (L) and Asilong Christian High School teacher Juliet Rabach (R).

 The Joy of Coding course has continued with a second group of nine students, still interfacing with Rabach and the remote material.
 Some students from the first cohort have taken an interest in tutoring for the course, to gain a higher level of mastery and help the incoming students work through the activities.